Wesleyan-Media-Project/ABSA/README.md

 ### Training

 To train the model to detect sentiment even for entities that aren't seen (or rarely seen) in the training set, the data is set up as following: The specific name of the detected entity is replaced by `$T$` (this is the same way it works in [this](https://github.com/songyouwei/ABSA-PyTorch) repo).
 This way, the model learns that the output label is based on text that relates to the `$T$`.
-In theory, a neural-based classifier should be much better at this than a bag-of-words model, but in practice, the latter is also decent enough.
-We saw a big difference with a model that only learned and detected sentiment for Trump and Biden - the neural approach was much better here - but for a model targeted at any generic candidate, the bag of words model is close enough.
+In theory, a neural-based classifier should be much better at this than a bag-of-words model, but in practice, the latter works well enough.
+We saw a big difference with a model that only learned and detected sentiment for Trump and Biden - the neural approach was much better here - but for a model targeted at any generic candidate, the bag of words model has results that are comparably good.

 ## To-do